Articles in Featuring Felines are written by

 Willamina, Yamhill and Polk Counties, Oregon

-Agie, short for 'Agatha Christie', was the resident calico cat at the library in the town of Willamina, where she had been since 1998.
-She loved snoozing on the newspapers that are often left spread out on reading tables, but was said also to like being surrounded by books featuring felines!
-Agie was another library cat who has caused controversy simply by being there.
-At the end of 2005 the city council decided — without consultation — that Agie should be evicted, together with two hamsters that were also loved by local children.
 A determined and sustained battle was mounted by Agie's many supporters and, following a temporary reprieve, the council finally agreed that the cat (but not the hamsters) could remain in post for the rest of her life.
 However, late in 2010 she was accused of biting a young child, and the library was given two weeks to find her a new home.
-It seems a strange accusation, as Agie was very used to children, was declawed and had hardly any remaining teeth.
-We are delighted to learn, though, that she went to a new and loving home out in the country — after the library had given her a farewell party!
+It seemed a strange accusation, as Agie was very used to children, was declawed and had hardly any remaining teeth.
+We were delighted to learn, though, that she went to a new and loving home out in the country — after the library had given her a farewell party.

-Libris - Willet Memorial Library, Macon, GA
+Library cat Libris, of Willet Memorial Library, Wesleyan College, Macon, GA

 WILLET MEMORIAL LIBRARY